golden-layout/golden-layout/docs/version-3/index.md

 ## Registration functions

-* The `registerComponent` function is un-deprecated, but only accepts a component factory function, not a construction.
+* The `registerComponent` function is un-deprecated, but only accepts a component factory function, not a constructor.

 * Removed `registerComponentFactoryFunction`.
 Just use `registerComponent`.